xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 - Pub-sub

 SysDB is a hierarchical topic based _publish-subscribe_ mechanism that decouples producers and consumers.
 It is designed to store fairly static data as well as dynamic, fast-changing  and/or high volume data.
 Subscribers are usually interested in particular events or event patterns, and not in all events.
-There are different ways of specifying the events of interest, like _topic-based_, and more sophisticated _content-based_.

 - Highly Available